All Episodes

 Listen to this from ChatGPT.

-Some judges don't need to pass the bar because certain roles, like Local or magistrate judges handle limited routine cases.
+Some judges don't need to pass the bar because certain roles, like local or magistrate judges, handle limited routine cases.

 States allow non-lawyers in these positions relying on training instead of full attorney qualifications.

-So you allow there's routine cases.
+So you allow this routine cases.

-You could sort of think about it probably as remember, if you're a child of the 80s, remember the show Night Court, right?
+You could sort of think about it probably as, remember, if you're a child of the 80s, remember the show Night Court, right?

-So as people come in for little things, petty larceny, you know, someone was drinking out on the street at night, whatever it might be.
+So people come in for little things, petty larceny, you know, someone was drinking out on the street at night, whatever it might be.

 The judge who is put in place there, even though the lawyers have to pass the bar, of course, to practice law in any state in the union, the judge there can just be appointed by somebody and trained.